kubewarden/docs/docs/writing-policies/go/09-validation-with-queries.md

 [validation](validation)
 policy by using Go types describing Kubernetes objects.

-There is another way to write validation logic;
-by extracting the relevant data from the JSON document using ad-hoc queries.
+There is another way to write validation logic, by extracting the relevant data from the JSON document using ad-hoc queries.

 This _"jq-like"_ approach can be useful when the policy has to look deep inside a Kubernetes object.
 It's especially helpful when dealing with optional inner objects.

-This document reimplements the earlier code using JSON queries instead of unmarshaling the JSON payload into native Go types.
+This document re-implements the earlier code using JSON queries instead of unmarshaling the JSON payload into Go types.

 ## The `validate` function